{user_name}

 Pioneering spirit from student days strengthens control engineering lab

-On behalf of the Würzburg-Schweinfurt University of Applied Sciences (THWS), Prof. Dr. Abid Ali sincerely thanks Mr. Johannes Glaser for donating the experimental setup “ball balance” to the Control Engineering Laboratory.
+On behalf of the Technical University of Applied Sciences Würzburg-Schweinfurt (THWS), Prof. Dr. Abid Ali warmly thanks Mr. Johannes Glaser for donating the experimental setup “ball balance” to the Control Engineering Lab.

-More than ten years ago, then-electrical engineering student at the Faculty of Electrical Engineering showed extraordinary commitment.
-Instead of limiting himself to controlling an existing experimental setup, he independently developed and built a completely new control plant.
-Together with his fellow student Daniel Neeser, he created an advanced setup – the “ball balance”.
-This teaching model now enables our students to learn the theoretical fundamentals of control engineering in a practical manner.
-The aim of the experiment is to design a stable control loop that uses a propeller drive to regulate a metal ball to the center of a seesaw.
+Over ten years ago, the then electrical engineering student of the Faculty of Electrical Engineering showed extraordinary commitment.
+Instead of limiting himself to regulating an existing experimental setup as required, he independently developed and built a completely new control plant.
+Together with his fellow student Daniel Neeser, he created a sophisticated setup-the “ball balance”.
+This teaching model now enables our students to learn the theoretical fundamentals of control engineering in a practical way.
+The aim of the experiment is to design a stable control loop that uses a propeller drive to regulate a metal ball into the center of a seesaw.

-We are thrilled with this valuable addition to our control engineering lab and appreciate Mr. Glaser’s contribution to the practical training of our students.
+We are delighted with this valuable addition to our Control Engineering Lab and appreciate Mr. Glaser's contribution to the practical training of our students.
 We wish him much success and all the best for the future as an independent engineer.
 His commitment is a shining example of the connection between theory and practice that we particularly promote at our university.

 Read more quotes

-2025 02 18 TU Berlin donation Donation Adrian Siebing SNET Service centric Networking 3D printer rotated
+2025-02-18 TU Berlin Donation Donation Adrian Siebing SNET Service-centric Networking 3D printer

 Learning begins where imagination becomes tangible.

-The engineering firm Glaser supports TU Berlin with a 3D printer to provide hands-on insights into modern manufacturing processes. ➔ Learn more now!
+The engineering firm Glaser supports TU Berlin with a 3D printer for practical insights into modern manufacturing processes. ➔ Learn more now!

 View